yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

   - HTTP Endpoint
   - 3rd party providers (Datadog, MongoDB Cloud, New Relic, Splunk) 🔹Optional S3 backup for all destinations
-🔹Allows for data tranformation using lambda functions and format conversion (e.g. to PARQUET)
+🔹Allows for data transformation using lambda functions and format conversion (e.g. to PARQUET)

 ### Using Lambda with Kinesis
 📒https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html